TGA88/Datacamp2/README.md

 # Datacamp2
-for sending Datacamp exam or quize
+for sending Datacamp2 exam or quize